 The Phase comes with a small-ish sized stuff sack to pack it down.
 It is much more compressible than its sack suggests, though, and if you purchase a separate compression sack, you can get it down much smaller.
-It packs similar to the Egret but not quite as small as the Neutrino.
+It'll fit nicely into a backpacking backpack.

-We like the Phase's simple features and the attempts Marmot has made at weight savings.
-The Phase has a small inner pocket which we like for storing small things like earplugs and headlamps.
-The finish on the exterior of the bag held up against moist mornings during our testing period.
+We like the Phase's simple features and the attempts Marmot has made at saving weight.
+It has a small inner pocket which we prefer for storing small things like earplugs and headlamps.
+The finish on the exterior of the bag is water resistant, holding up to moisture-laden mornings.

 The troublesome feature on this bag which many people have complained about is its small-toothed zipper.
 It tends to catch on the shell material of the bag, requiring a lot of attention when zipping it up.
 Many products in this review now come with anti-snag zipper pulls to solve this problem.
 The other problem with this zipper is that it will not be compatible with other bags should you ever want to zip together with someone else!

 This area is the Phase's main downfall.
 It is at the higher end of the price range for products in this review.
-Many other high-quality bags in this review perform on par with the Phase, like the Cloud and the REI Joule, and so we don't think this price is a good value.
+Many other high-quality bags in this review perform on par with the Phase and cost the same or less.
+As a result, the value isn't good.

 If you want to feel like a Mermaid, and carry around a warm, lightweight bag on your back, the Phase could be the one for you.
 It has high-quality materials and will keep you warm through the seasons.
 Its shape is slightly restrictive around your legs, the zipper catches on occasion, and it has a steep price tag, but if you can overlook those facts, it gets everything else right.